Jerome-mi/Simple-Imap-Filter/README.md

 non-basic actions are : "Url" (Alpha version), "Copy", "Move"

-DO NOT USE COPY ACTION WITHOUT MOVE OR TRASH in recurrent filter usage, as it will generate duplicates in destination folder and full the box
+DO NOT USE COPY ACTION WITHOUT MOVE OR TRASH in recurrent filter usage, as it will generate duplicates in destination folder and fill the box

 -**Url** calls an Url